 The federal judge, Ward Hart had recently been appointed to the Supreme Court but had never served as a trial judge, making the case at hand of “illegal voting” his very first to preside over.

 The case was technically a trial by jury, despite the jury being comprised entirely of men and they, in turn, all being directed by the judge before the trial to provide a guilty verdict.

-Ms. Anthony was informed by Justice Hart that since her case was a criminal trial, she was not allowed to speak until the verdict had been delivered.
+Ms. Anthony was informed by Justice Hart that since her case would be treated as a criminal trial, she would not be allowed to speak until the verdict had been delivered.

 The trial lasted three days in all.
 After both sides had deliberated on the second day, the judge provided his opinion about the case which was lengthily written out by hand.
 With another day left to go, Justice Hart had given clear indication that not only was he delivering his final opinion before a verdict had been reached by the jury, but that he had already determined the trial before it had even concluded.

 On the third and final day of the trial, Susan B. Anthony was found guilty of illegal voting and was imposed a fine of $100.
-The judge then asked the criminal found guilty if she had anything to say to the court.
+The judge then asked the guilty criminal if she had anything to say to the court.

 As a matter of fact, she did.